Ratios of jet and hadron spectra at LHC energies: measuring high-$p_T$ suppression without a $pp$ reference: Perturbative QCD predictions

 The $p_T$ differential hadron cross-section was computed at leading order (LO) and next-to-leading order (NLO) using a modified version of the INCNLO code~\cite{Aversa:1988vb}\footnote{\url{http://lapth.cnrs.fr/PHOX_FAMILY/readme_inc.html}} with LHAPDF grid support~\cite{Buckley:2014ana}.
 For the charged hadrons we used BKK FFs~\cite{Binnewies:1994ju} (the sum of pion and kaon FFs) as the default choice, but we also computed central values using KKP~\cite{Kniehl:2000fe} and JAM20~\cite{Moffat:2021dji} FFs.
 Jet spectra at LO, NLO, and next-to-next-to-leading order (NNLO) were computed using the \textsc{NNLOjet} framework with the anti-$k_T$ algorithm with a jet radius $R=0.4$~\cite{Currie:2016bfm,Gehrmann:2018szu} and using \texttt{APPLfast} interpolation tables~\cite{Britzger:2019kkb}.
 We evaluated uncertainties due to proton PDFs and show for NNPDF3.1~\cite{NNPDF:2017mvq} the $\pm1\sigma$ uncertainty band, while for CT14~\cite{Dulat:2015mca} we display the 90\% confidence level band.

-In the supplemental material, we test the pQCD computation against existing $pp$ data at $\sqrt{s}=5.02$ and 7~TeV \footnote{Hadron spectra are computed per momentum rapidity $y$.
-For hadrons with $p_T>7\,\text{GeV}$ the difference between $y$ (used in pQCD computation) and pseudorapidity $\eta$ (used in experiment) is negligible.}.
-The absolute spectra contain significant uncertainties (especially for hadrons~\cite{dEnterria:2013sgr}), but to a large degree these uncertainties cancel for the mixed-energy ratios.
-This was also seen in the ATLAS analysis of jets at $2.76$ and $7$~TeV \cite{Aad:2013lpa}.

-Owing to the cancellation in the correlated scale variation for the ratio between the two energies, the NLO scale envelope in the lower panel of \Fig{fig1}(a) for hadrons is less than 2\% in the momentum range $p_T^h \in [7,50]\,\text{GeV}$ and fully contained within the LO scale band.
+In the lower panel of \Fig{fig1}(a) we see that owing to the cancellation in the correlated scale variation for the ratio between the two energies, the NLO scale envelope for hadrons is less than 2\% in the momentum range $p_T^h \in [7,50]\,\text{GeV}$ and contained within the LO scale band.
 For jets in \Fig{fig2}(a) the NLO scale envelope is below 1\% for $p_T^j \in [40,200]\,\text{GeV}$ and the central NNLO prediction agrees with it within statistical uncertainties.
 We also observe excellent cancellation of PDF uncertainties with negligible uncertainties using the NNPDF3.1 set, which are fully consistent with the CT14 error band for both jet and hadron spectra.
 For hadrons FFs are consistent within 2\% accuracy.
-The non-perturbative and showering effects of jet spectra were tested at NLO using POWHEG+Pythia8~\cite{Alioli:2010xd,Sjostrand:2014zea} \footnote{POWHEG Events were generated using the jet $p_T$ of the underlying Born kinematics as the central scale (default) and the settings \texttt{bornzerodamp=1} and \texttt{hdamp=100}.} and are consistent with the partonic ratio within 2\% for $p_T>60\,\text{GeV}$.
-We checked that the deviation at low $p_T$ is due to the $\sqrt{s}$ dependence of hadronization effects~\cite{Aad:2013lpa} (see the supplemental material).
+The showered jet spectra are consistent with the partonic ratio within 2\% for $p_T>60\,\text{GeV}$.
+We checked that the deviation at low $p_T$ is due to the $\sqrt{s}$ dependence of hadronization effects (see below)~\cite{Aad:2013lpa}.

+We have tested the pQCD computation by direct comparison with existing $pp$ measurements at $\sqrt{s}=5.02$ and 7 TeV for hadrons by ALICE~\cite{Acharya:2018qsh,Abelev:2013ala} (\Fig{fig:datatopQCDhadrons}) and jets by ATLAS~\cite{Aad:2011fc,Aaboud:2018twu} (\Fig{fig:datatopQCDjets}).
+The upper panels show the absolute differential spectra, while the lower panels display the ratio to the NLO pQCD prediction (central scale).

+The hadron spectra are systematically overpredicted and experimental points are mostly outside the NLO scale band.
+The large discrepancy in reproducing hadron spectra in hadron collisions is a well known problem of fragmentation functions that are fitted solely to $e^+e^-$ data~\cite{dEnterria:2013sgr}.
+Despite the discrepancies in the absolute cross-section, we note that the data to theory ratio with BKK FFs is remarkably stable for $\sqrt{s}=5.02$ and 7~TeV.
+To see this we overlay the $\sqrt{s}=5.02$~TeV ratio to NLO in light grey in the lower panel of \Fig{fig:datatopQCDhadrons}(b), which is consistent with the ratio for $7$~TeV within experimental uncertainties.
+Therefore we note that the systematic deviations largely cancel between two energies and pQCD predicts a $5.02/7$~TeV ratio that is consistent with data.